 Insects

 Royal Park has five different ecosystems offering an unusually great biodiversity of plants and insects.
 It is rich in insects, with over 5000 species identified to date.
-Among them some can be considered as iconic due to their beauty, rarity, or the influence they have in maintaining a special natural biocontrol inside the Park.
-Much recent work has been undertaken by retired entomologist, Roch Desmier de Chenon.
-Examples of the species he has found are:

 Chaulignathus lugubris (F.), Coleoptera Cantharidae